C15.2 Faculty/Staff Alcohol and Drug Policy

 The supervisor or department head should then follow the guidelines below:

-The employee may be suspended for the remainder of the work day while an investigation is conducted, or disciplinary action may be taken, up to and including termination.
 Employees holding a Commercial Driver's License, and who perform a safety sensitive function will be required to submit to a drug test immediately.

 Supervisors or department heads who knowingly allow anyone under their supervision to violate this policy and/or work while inebriated or under the influence of illegal drugs will also be subject to disciplinary action.